-Key Staff Contacts 2023/24
+Key Staff Contacts 2024/25

 Members of staff in the department have offices on levels 8, 9 and 10 in the Livingstone Tower.
 You can find a complete list of contact details on the Department's web pages.
-The office location, telephone extension and email address of some key staff are listed below.
+The office number and email address of some key staff are listed below.